How To Dial 911 From Space

 He shared his slip-up in a conversation with the Dutch broadcaster about Neil Armstrong's 1969 moon landing, noting that it's actually quite easy to call Earth from the space station these days — though there's often a time delay.

-Wayne Hale, who served as a flight director in NASA's Mission Control, tells NPR that astronauts in the International Space Station, or ISS, have been able to make calls as they please for more than a decade now.
-The phone system uses Voice over Internet Protocol, the same technology that lets Earth-bound people place Internet calls over Skype.
+Wayne Hale, who served as a flight director in NASA's Mission Control, tells NPR that astronauts in the International Space Station have been able to make calls as they please for more than a decade now.
+The phone system uses voice over Internet protocol, the same technology that lets Earthbound people place Internet calls over Skype.

 "A capability that was built into the ISS, with the rise of Internet phone calls, is the ability for the astronauts in the space station to just dial up anybody that they might want to," Hale said.
 "Many people have gotten calls from space."